 Toxic Vegetables That Deer Avoid

-Because of their subterranean location, root and tuberous crops are often protected from deer grazing.
+Because of their subterranean location, root and tuberous crops are often deer resistant garden vegetables.
 That said, deer do love to munch on the tops of root veggies like carrots, beets, radishes and potatoes, which can stunt their growth.
-I find that floating deer netting on top of mini hoops will exclude the deer and give your root veggies the time they need to mature.

 - How to Use Beneficial Nematodes for Organic Pest Control in Your Garden